xcart/xcart-docs/_pages/kb_en/look_and_feel/xcart-template.md

 {% note info %}
 X-Cart 5.3.x and earlier offered more than one skin out of the box (Crisp White skin and Standard skin of 4 different color schemes).
 Starting from X-Cart 5.4.0.x Standard skin is deprecated in all the color schemes and can be used further by early adopters only.

-In case a Standard skin is switched for any other skin in X-Cart 5.4.x it will not be possible to revert the changes.
+In case a Standard skin is switched to any other skin in X-Cart 5.4.x it will not be possible to revert the changes.
 {% endnote %}

 Although each skin is different, all of them have some common features.
 All skins let you use the same types of pages, and all pages include some standard elements.